 If the header is not on down stops during the next two steps, the voltage may go out of range during operation causing a malfunction of the AHHC system.

-If necessary, adjust the cable take-up bracket (B) until pointer is on '0'.
+Ensure pointer (A) on the float indicator box is on 0.
+If necessary, adjust the cable take-up bracket (B) until pointer is on 0.